 For data redistribution, we use a collect-and-distribute strategy.
-We utilize MPI_Allgather() to gather all the conservative variables on all the processes and each process will fetch the corresponding working variables from the collected data pool.
+We utilize MPI\Allgather() to gather all the conservative variables on all the processes and each process will fetch the corresponding working variables from the collected data pool.
 The aforementioned randomness of redistributing elements to all processes leads to the fact that when it comes to data redistribution, the elements on many of the processes could be totally different from those before the parallel mesh partitioning.
-This implies that the cost of a process-to-process communication strategy to exchange CFD data could possibly be close to that of the collect-and-distribute stategy.
-Besides, the coding complexity of the process-to-process strategy is overwhelming.
-In our numerical experiments, we have found that the total amount of run time needed for mesh partitioning and data redistribution is trivial when compared to that of implicit time-stepping.
+This implies that the cost of a process-to-process communication strategy to exchange CFD data could possibly be close to that of the collect-and-distribute strategy.
+We refer interested readers to several advanced scalable distribution approaches developed in [70,71].
+In our numerical experiments, we have found that the total amount of run time needed for mesh partitioning and data redistribution is trivial when compared to that of implicit time stepping.
 We would like to clarify that in the spatial and temporal solvers, communication among all processes is done in a process-to-process manner to maximize efficiency.

-An important input of ParMetis_V3_AdaptiveRepart() is the weight of each element in the distributed mesh.
-For the FR discretization, the number of solution points n{sp} within a element is $(p+1)^3$ for a hexahedral element.
+An important input of ParMetis\V3\AdaptiveRepart() is the weight of each element in the distributed mesh.
+For the FR/CPR discretization, the number of solution points $n{sp}$ within a element is $(p + 1)^3$ for a hexahedral element.
 And there are five equations at each solution point to be solved in three dimensional problems.
-Hence, the number of degrees of freedom in one element is $n{dof} =$ $5n{sp}$.
+Hence, the number of degrees of freedom in one element is $n{dof} = 5n{sp}$ .
 For a hexahedral element, all operations of the FR/CPR methods are indeed conducted dimension by dimension.
-Therefore, we roughly estimate the computational complexity of one-time residual evaluation as $O(n{dof} \cdot (p+1))$.
-When implicit time integrators are employed, the cost of one-time residual evaluation is trivial compared to three major parts, (a) evaluating the element Jacobian matrix, (b) calculating the element-Jacobi preconditioner and (c) solving the nonlinear/linear equations using Newton/Krylov methods.
-When evaluating the element Jacobian matrix, the finite difference approach is used.
-For each element, there will be n{dof} times the residual evaluation and the computational complexity is $O(n{dof}^2 \cdot (p+1))$.
-We use lower-upper (LU) decomposition to invert the element Jacobian matrix to obtain the element-Jacobi preconditioner.
-The computational complexity of is $O(n{dof}^3)$.
-In the matrix-free implementation of the GMRES solver, the approximation of matrix-vector product and preconditioning will contribute to the computational cost dominantly.
-For the matrix-vector product approximation, the computational cost will be that of one-time residual evaluation.
-The left preconditioning is used in our approach and the complexity is $O(n{dof}^2)$.
-Overall, the complexity of the Newton-Krylov solver is $G(O(n{dof}^2) + O(n{dof} \cdot (p+1)))$, where G is the total number of GMRES iterations in the pseudo transient continuation.
-G is highly problem dependent.
-Thus, three candidates to calculate the weight of each element, namely,
+Therefore, we roughly estimate the computational complexity of one-time residual evaluation as $O(n{dof} \cdot (p + 1))$ .
+When implicit time integrators are employed, the cost of one-time residual evaluation is trivial compared to three major parts, (a) evaluating the element Jacobian matrix, (b) calculating the element-Jacobi preconditioner